 The figure 8 basketball drill is a good workout activity for strengthening the player’s hand speed and improving their catch and passing ability.
-If you have some players who are regularly getting stripped, this drill might help.
-This is a great workout activity if you want to improve your players’ ability to dribble with both hands too.
+If you have players who are regularly getting stripped, this drill might help.
+In addition, this is a great workout activity if you want to improve your players’ ability to dribble with both hands.

 Once your players get a good hang of basic and intermediary dribbling drills, it’s time for advanced ball control drills.

 Named after Brooklyn Nets point guard, the Kyrie Irving Double crossover behind the back is considered one of the most iconic and effective moves in NBA history.
 Irvin says this is one of his best moves when trying to get out of a difficult position.
 When this move is executed with precision, we’ve seen most players leave their opponent off balance, giving them precious time to change pace or direction.